bahrus/templ-mount/README.md

 to be promoting an inferior user experience.

-Consequently, templ-mount, which has experienced a less affluent lifestyle,  disagrees with this assessment, and is contemplating ways to shoulder this difficult functionality.
+templ-mount, which has experienced a far less affluent lifestyle,  disagrees with this assessment, and feels the moral duty to at least investigate whether this difficult functionality could be achieved with existing api's (to be determined).

 ## If Shadow DOM is not needed / desired, use without-shadow attribute: